 Recommendations from the Sexual Harassment Panel

-In extraordinary circumstances, authorized members of the administration or faculty may suspend a student or require the removal from campus of an employee prior to any hearing before the College body ordinarily responsible for disciplinary action.
-The President, the Dean of the Faculty and Graduate Education, the Dean of Students, or a person expressly designated by any of these administrators, is authorized to act in such circumstances, subject to the following conditions:
+In extraordinary circumstances, authorized members of the administration or faculty may have suspended a student or required the removal from campus of an employee prior to any hearing before the College body ordinarily responsible for disciplinary action.
+The President, the Dean of the Faculty and Graduate Education, the Dean of Students, or a person expressly designated by any of these administrators, was authorized to act in such circumstances, subject to the following conditions:

-- During the interim suspension or removal, the student or employee may be denied access to College properties, activities, or privileges for which he or she might otherwise be eligible, as the President or the other designated person may determine.
+- During the interim suspension or removal, the student or employee may have been denied access to College properties, activities, or privileges for which they might otherwise be eligible, as the President or the other designated person may have determined.

-- Any community member suspended or removed from campus shall be notified in writing of the terms of the suspension (for students) or removal (for employees) and of the reasons for it, with a description of the normal procedures that will be followed later.
-The interim suspension or removal from campus does not replace the normal procedures.
-Notice of the time, date, and place of any subsequent hearing should be given as soon as practical.
-Any such subsequent hearing shall address the issue of harm or threat of harm without prejudice due to the interim action.
+- Any community member suspended or removed from campus was notified in writing of the terms of the suspension (for students) or removal (for employees) and of the reasons for it, with a description of the normal procedures to be followed later.
+The interim suspension or removal from campus did not replace the normal procedures.
+Notice of the time, date, and place of any subsequent hearing should have been given as soon as practical.
+Any such subsequent hearing would address the issue of harm or threat of harm without prejudice due to the interim action.

-Any member of the Administration (including all staff) or of the Faculty may require the departure or removal of a member of the public: a) to ensure the physical safety or well-being of members of the College community or preservation of College property; b) to ensure the person’s own physical safety and well-being; or c) to prevent the disruption of, or interference with, the normal operations of the College.
-If the threat to the College is likely to be sustained, the matter will be referred to the College Selectboard to consider Persona Non Grata status.
+Any member of the Administration (including all staff) or of the Faculty could require the departure or removal of a member of the public: a) to ensure the physical safety or well-being of members of the College community or preservation of College property; b) to ensure the person’s own physical safety and well-being; or c) to prevent the disruption of, or interference with, the normal operations of the College.
+If the threat to the College was likely to be sustained, the matter was referred to the College Selectboard to consider Persona Non Grata status.

-Since Marlboro College is an academic community, in which students are responsible for active academic engagement, the Dean of Faculty, in consultation with the Dean of Students and relevant faculty members, may suspend, effective immediately, any student who fails to attend classes or to engage in academic work and who is therefore making it difficult for other students or members of the faculty to engage in the academic life of the College.
-Notice of this suspension and the reasons for it must be provided to the student in writing.
-The Dean should report such suspensions to the next regular Faculty meeting.
+Since Marlboro College was an academic community in which students were responsible for active academic engagement, the Dean of Faculty, in consultation with the Dean of Students and relevant faculty members, may have suspended, effective immediately, any student who failed to attend classes or to engage in academic work and who was therefore making it difficult for other students or members of the faculty to engage in the academic life of the College.
+Notice of this suspension and the reasons for it must have been provided to the student in writing.
+The Dean reported such suspensions to the next regular Faculty meeting.

-Appeal – A student suspended for the reasons above may appeal the suspension in writing to the Dean of Faculty within five (5) calendar days from the date of suspension.
-Appeals will be limited to the following grounds: (1) consideration of new evidence that was not reasonably available at the time of suspension; (2) an allegation of substantial procedural error on the part of the Dean of Faculty; or, (3) the sanction imposed was disproportionate to the conduct.
-The Dean will then convene an ad hoc committee composed of the Dean of Faculty, the Director of Academic Advising, and the student’s advisor or another faculty member of the student’s choice.
+Appeal – A student suspended for the reasons above could appeal the suspension in writing to the Dean of Faculty within five (5) calendar days from the date of suspension.
+Appeals were limited to the following grounds: (1) consideration of new evidence that was not reasonably available at the time of suspension; (2) an allegation of substantial procedural error on the part of the Dean of Faculty; or, (3) the sanction imposed was disproportionate to the conduct.
+The Dean then convened an ad hoc committee composed of the Dean of Faculty, the Director of Academic Advising, and the student’s advisor or another faculty member of the student’s choice.

-In general, the ad hoc committee will consider procedural matters, including eligibility for suspension.
-The ad hoc committee will report to the next faculty meeting, at which time the faculty will consider the recommendations of the ad hoc committee on the student’s appeal.
-If the ad hoc committee is recommending against the suspension, the student shall be reinstated pending action by the full Faculty.
+In general, the ad hoc committee considered procedural matters, including eligibility for suspension.
+The ad hoc committee reported to the next faculty meeting, at which time the faculty would consider the recommendations of the ad hoc committee on the student’s appeal.
+If the ad hoc committee recommended against the suspension, the student was reinstated pending action by the full Faculty.

 Extraordinary and Disruptive Behavior

-The Dean of Students, in consultation with the Medical Staff, the Dean of Faculty, the faculty members on the Dean’s Advisory Committee, and the student’s academic advisor, may suspend, effective immediately, any student whose behavior is an extraordinary and disruptive drain on the community’s resources.
-Such behavior may include repeated threats of suicide (even if not credible), repeated threats to others, repeated abusive or violent arguments, or other extreme behavior requiring repeated interventions by Resident Assistants, Student Life Coordinators, or the Dean of Students or his or her staff.
-Notice of this suspension and the reasons for it must be provided to the student in writing.
-The Dean shall report the suspension promptly to faculty members teaching courses or tutorials for which the student is registered and to the next regular Faculty Meeting.
+The Dean of Students, in consultation with the Medical Staff, the Dean of Faculty, the faculty members on the Dean’s Advisory Committee, and the student’s academic advisor, could suspend, effective immediately, any student whose behavior was an extraordinary and disruptive drain on the community’s resources.
+Such behavior could include repeated threats of suicide (even if not credible), repeated threats to others, repeated abusive or violent arguments, or other extreme behavior requiring repeated interventions by Resident Assistants, Student Life Coordinators, or the Dean of Students or their staff.
+Notice of this suspension and the reasons for it must have been provided to the student in writing.
+The Dean reported the suspension promptly to faculty members teaching courses or tutorials for which the student was registered and to the next regular Faculty Meeting.

-Appeal – A student suspended for the reasons above may appeal the suspension in writing to the Dean of Students within five (5) calendar days from the date of suspension.
-Appeals will be limited to the following grounds: (1) consideration of new evidence that was not reasonably available at the time of suspension; (2) an allegation of substantial procedural error on the part of the Dean of Students; or, (3) the sanction imposed was disproportionate to the conduct.
-The Dean will then convene an ad hoc committee composed of the Dean of Students, the Director of Health Services, and the student’s advisor or another faculty member of the student’s choice.
+Appeal – A student suspended for the reasons above could appeal the suspension in writing to the Dean of Students within five (5) calendar days from the date of suspension.
+Appeals were limited to the following grounds: (1) consideration of new evidence that was not reasonably available at the time of suspension; (2) an allegation of substantial procedural error on the part of the Dean of Students; or, (3) the sanction imposed was disproportionate to the conduct.
+The Dean then convened an ad hoc committee composed of the Dean of Students, the Director of Health Services, and the student’s advisor or another faculty member of the student’s choice.

-In general, the ad hoc committee will consider procedural matters, including eligibility for suspension.
-The ad hoc committee will report to next faculty meeting, at which time the faculty will consider the recommendations of the ad hoc committee on the student’s appeal.
-If the ad hoc committee is recommending against the suspension, the student shall be reinstated pending action by the full Faculty.
+In general, the ad hoc committee would consider procedural matters, including eligibility for suspension.
+The ad hoc committee reported to next faculty meeting, at which time the faculty would consider the recommendations of the ad hoc committee on the student’s appeal.
+If the ad hoc committee recommended against the suspension, the student was reinstated pending action by the full Faculty.

-As stated in the Marlboro College Policy on Sexual Harassment and Sexual Misconduct, if the Sexual Harassment Panel finds that the Respondent’s actions constituted sexual harassment, sexual misconduct, or retaliation, it will promptly notify the Complainant to give the Complainant an opportunity to present a “victim impact statement” to assist in determining the appropriate sanction.
-Evidence that the Respondent has previous complaints against him or her that have been heard through the Sexual Harassment and Sexual Misconduct process may here be introduced.
-The Panel may consult with the Dean of Students to insure that the details of the execution of its sentence are both clear and practical.
-The Panel will forward its findings and recommendation (which may include suspension or expulsion) for action to the Respondent and to the Dean of Students who will affirm or modify the proposed sanction.
-When the Dean of Students determines the appropriate sanction, he or she shall notify the Respondent and the Compliance Coordinator within three (3) calendar days of receiving the Panel’s findings and recommendation for action.
+As stated in the Marlboro College Policy on Sexual Harassment and Sexual Misconduct, if the Sexual Harassment Panel found that the Respondent’s actions constituted sexual harassment, sexual misconduct, or retaliation, it promptly notified the Complainant to give the Complainant an opportunity to present a “victim impact statement” to assist in determining the appropriate sanction.
+Evidence that the Respondent had previous complaints against him or her that had been heard through the Sexual Harassment and Sexual Misconduct process may have been introduced.
+The Panel may have consulted with the Dean of Students to insure that the details of the execution of its sentence were both clear and practical.
+The Panel forwarded its findings and recommendation (which may have included suspension or expulsion) for action to the Respondent and to the Dean of Students who would affirm or modify the proposed sanction.
+When the Dean of Students determined the appropriate sanction, they notified the Respondent and the Compliance Coordinator within three (3) calendar days of receiving the Panel’s findings and recommendation for action.

-Appeal – The Respondent may appeal the findings of the Panel and sanction to the Dean’s Advisory Committee within five (5) calendar days from the date of the Dean’s decision.
-Appeals must be submitted in writing, detailing the specific reason(s) for the appeal.
-Appeals will be limited to the following grounds: (1) consideration of new evidence that was not reasonably available at the time of the formal investigation or hearing on the matter; (2) an allegation of substantial procedural error on the part of the Investigator or the Panel; or, (3) the sanction imposed was disproportionate to the conduct violating the Policy.
-The Dean’s Advisory Committee considering the appeal shall not conduct a new fact investigation but may consult with members of the Panel and shall have the authority to affirm, reverse or modify the decision and/or the penalty imposed, or to remand the matter to the college official imposing the sanction for further consideration.
-The decision on the appeal is the final appeal available internally to the college.
-Appeal determinations will generally occur within five (5) days from the receipt of the appeal.
+Appeal – The Respondent could appeal the findings of the Panel and sanction to the Dean’s Advisory Committee within five (5) calendar days from the date of the Dean’s decision.
+Appeals must have been submitted in writing, detailing the specific reason(s) for the appeal.
+Appeals were limited to the following grounds: (1) consideration of new evidence that was not reasonably available at the time of the formal investigation or hearing on the matter; (2) an allegation of substantial procedural error on the part of the Investigator or the Panel; or, (3) the sanction imposed was disproportionate to the conduct violating the Policy.
+The Dean’s Advisory Committee considering the appeal should not have conducted a new fact investigation but may have consulted with members of the Panel and had the authority to affirm, reverse, or modify the decision and/or the penalty imposed, or to remand the matter to the college official imposing the sanction for further consideration.
+The decision on the appeal was the final appeal available internally to the college.
+Appeal determinations would generally occur within five (5) days from the receipt of the appeal.

-As established in the Marlboro College Constitution & Bylaws, if Community Court finds the student charged guilty, it may impose penalties including suspension and expulsion.
-For major offenses, the Court may expel for the first offense.
-Penalties imposed by the Court are final and effective immediately.
-Any defendant who believes that due process has been violated or that the penalty imposed is disproportionate in light of prior cases may request that the President review the procedures followed by the Court in reaching its verdict and sentence.
-This request must be made in writing within five (5) working days from the date of the Court’s decision.
-Should the President find that due process has been violated or that the penalty seems disproportionate, he or she shall instruct the Court to reconsider the case in light of those findings.
-The Court may correct any process error and either reach a new verdict, impose a different penalty, or reaffirm its earlier decision, with additional explanation.
-On appeal, no suspension or expulsion may be imposed until the President and the Court agree.
-A decided case may be appealed directly to the Court, after consultation with the Advocate, where relevant new evidence arises, provided that such new evidence was clearly unavailable through reasonable investigation at the time of the original hearing.
-In the event that the sentence proposed will require the supervision of the Dean of Students (as, for instance, in all cases of suspension, expulsion, or restriction off campus), the Court shall confer with the Dean of Students before announcing the sentence, to insure that the details of the execution of its sentence are both clear and practical.
-The person charged is not normally present for such consultation, but may be allowed to be present at the discretion of the Court.
+As established in the Marlboro College Constitution & Bylaws, if Community Court found the student charged guilty, it could impose penalties including suspension and expulsion.
+For major offenses, the Court could expel for the first offense.
+Penalties imposed by the Court were final and effective immediately.
+Any defendant who believed that due process had been violated or that the penalty imposed was disproportionate in light of prior cases could request that the President review the procedures followed by the Court in reaching its verdict and sentence.
+This request must have been made in writing within five (5) working days from the date of the Court’s decision.
+Should the President have found that due process had been violated or that the penalty seemed disproportionate, he or she could instruct the Court to reconsider the case in light of those findings.
+The Court could correct any process error and either reach a new verdict, impose a different penalty, or reaffirm its earlier decision, with additional explanation.
+On appeal, no suspension or expulsion could be imposed until the President and the Court agree.
+A decided case could be appealed directly to the Court, after consultation with the Advocate, where relevant new evidence arose, provided that such new evidence was clearly unavailable through reasonable investigation at the time of the original hearing.
+In the event that the sentence proposed would require the supervision of the Dean of Students (as, for instance, in all cases of suspension, expulsion, or restriction off campus), the Court would confer with the Dean of Students before announcing the sentence, to insure that the details of the execution of its sentence were both clear and practical.
+The person charged was not normally present for such consultation but could be allowed to be present at the discretion of the Court.